FREQUENTLY ASKED QUESTIONS & SCHOOL POLICY

 For the Gentlemen: Tight T-shirts, tights or bike shorts with ballet slippers.

-Not allowed: baggy T-shirts, leg-warmers.
+Not allowed: baggy T-shirts, loose shorts, jazz pants, leg-warmers.

-However, you may wear any colour but ensure the colours don't clash or cause a distraction when you dance.
+You may wear any colour but ensure the colours don't clash or cause a distraction when you dance.

 Safety: For Safety Reasons to both yourself and your classmates: